 The song, while not explicitly political, is profoundly moving and deeply humanist.
 If you can watch Haggard singing it without being moved in the general direction of tears then...
 I don't know if I can trust you as a human being, you apparent fucking psychopath.

-'I stood up to say goodbye like all the rest...'
+'This one's dedicated to all the ex-convicts in the house...'
 WHAT A FUCKING REACTIONARY ARSEHOLE!

 And what he was is so far from the piece in Jacobin as to be ridiculous.
 The piece, for instance, bizarrely states: "The America Merle Haggard sang about was an ugly, indefensible place ... where history and politics remained untroubled by the presence of non-whites. "